|Spindletop's Boiler Avenue, 1903|

 But the most important part of the series will focus on why Dredd Blog describes this historical perspective as the story of a trap that has ensnared us all.

-To illustrate the enormity of that trap, we begin with the following CBS News video:
+To illustrate the enormity of that trap, we begin with the following video:

 The Dredd Blog post Will This Float Your Boat details more of the rising sea level reality, while The Peak of The Oil Lies - 2 details some of the thorny political realities the trap is composed of.

-UPDATE: Three days after this post: Sandy became a hurricane at 11 a.m.
+Three days after this post: Sandy became a hurricane at 11 a.m.
 Wednesday with 80 m.p.h. winds just off Jamaica's southern coast.
-Several days later the computer models began to predict it would hit the large population area of the Northeast U.S. Coast, exactly where the video talks about.
+Several days later the computer models began to predict it would hit the large population area of the Northeast U.S. Coast, exactly the area where the follow video talks about: CBS News Video.

 The next post in this series is here.